Shannon-Goddard/COV19MAP/README.md

 **Create dashboard of U.S. Map**
 - HTML maps
 - States colored by d3 min/max valued by "cases" (choropleth)
 - U.S. map has drop-down select by day with filtered data shown
+- U.S. map has hover-on state show data of selected day
 - On-click each state will take you to specified state by county (California is active for example)
 - Counties colored by d3 min/max valued by "cases" (choropleth)
 - Each state by county map has drop-down select by day with filtered data shown
+- Each state has hover-on county show data of selected day
 - Each state by county map has back-button to U.S. map

 **To-do list**